 Attachments Zip Compressor: allows automatic archiving the attached files by ZIP both for incoming and outgoing messages.
 It can create self-extracting archives and password-protected archives.
 Learn more…

 Blocked Attachments management: utility for managing the list of attachment types, which are blocked by the Outlook security system (only for Internet Mail).
 Learn more…

 Attachment Processor is an add-in for Microsoft Outlook.
-To remove, save or block attachments in Microsoft Exchange, please try another MAPILab software title for Outlook — Attachment Save for Exchange.
+If you are looking for the same functionality for Microsoft Exchange Server, please try another MAPILab software product — Attachment Save for Exchange.

 Why should the attached files be processed in the Microsoft Outlook messages?